erfanalizada/flutter_theme_changer_erfan/README.md

 ```

 ### Basic Setup
-Wrap your app with ThemeChanger:
+Wrap your app with ThemeChanger and specify a default color:

 ```dart
 void main() {